 So - if you decide hire a Pest Control company to live (cage) trap and/or seal your home or place of business - what absolute certainty do you have that the Pest Control employee won’t just let the Squirrels, mice, or rats out of the live traps just down the street from where the Squirrels etc. were caught?
 Again, this unethical practice was not the exception but the majority according to the inspector’s class.
 And if you snap trap the Squirrels, or glue trap the Squirrels, or zap trap the Squirrels – What keeps other Squirrels from following the scent trail to Your Attic?

-Trapping to Get Rid of Squirrels in Attic and the Incredible Homing Behavior of Attic Squirrels and how it relates to being able to Get Rid of Squirrels in Attic - for good:
+Trapping to Get Rid of Squirrels in Attic and the Incredible Homing Behavior of Squirrels in Attic and how it relates to being able to Get Rid of Squirrels in Attic - for good:

 your their home in the Attic.

-The number of Squirrels that Get back, percentage drops with each additional mile that the Attic Squirrels are taken away from the capture site.
+The number of Squirrels that Get back, percentage drops with each additional mile that the Squirrels in the Attic are taken away from the capture site.
 At the 5-7 mile range a significant, although reduced, number of Trapped and released Squirrels will still Get back to the capture site / Attic.
-In separate field experiments approximately 5% of Trapped and then released Attic Squirrels were able to Get back from as far a 10-12 miles from where they were caught in Live (cage) Squirrel Traps.
+In separate field experiments approximately 5% of Trapped and then released Squirrels in Attic were able to Get back from as far a 10-12 miles from where they were caught in Live (cage) Squirrel Traps.
 One particular Squirrel Trapped and carried about twenty-five miles from the Squirrel Trap site was, in about a months time, able to Get back to its Attic home.

 In the two separate experiments, from which the return rate figures were taken, over 100 individual Squirrels were Trapped, carried away and then released.